dotnet/designs/proposed/local-sdk-global-json.md

 One item to keep in mind when considering this area is the .NET SDK can be installed in many locations.
 The most common are:

 - Machine wide
-- User wide: `%LocalAppData%\Microsoft\dotnet`` on Windows and `$HOME/.dotnet`` on Linux/macOS.
+- User wide: `%LocalAppData%\Microsoft\dotnet` on Windows and `$HOME/.dotnet` on Linux/macOS.
 - Repo: `.dotnet`

 Our installation tooling tends to avoid redundant installations.
-For example if restoring a repository that requires 7.0.400, the tooling will not install it locally if 7.0.400 is installed machine wide.
+For example, if restoring a repository that requires 7.0.400, the tooling will not install it locally if 7.0.400 is installed machine wide.
 It also will not necessarily delete the local `.dotnet` folder or the user wide folder.
 That means developers end up with .NET SDK installs in all three locations but only the machine wide install has the correct ones.

-As a result solutions like "just use .dotnet if it exists" fall short.
+As a result solutions like "just use .dotnet, if it exists" fall short.
 It will work in a lot of casse but will fail in more complex scenarios.
 To completely close the disconnect here we need to consider all the possible locations.

 ### Do we need additionalPathsOnly?
 The necessity of this property is questionable.
 The design includes it for completeness and understanding that the goal of some developers is complete isolation from machine state.
 As long as we're considering designs that embrace local deployment, it seemed sensible to extend the design to embrace _only_ local deployment.